andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 <h4 class="article-subheader">The Oslo Waterfront</h4>
 The Munchmuseet (Edvard Munch Museum) commands an inviting or ominous presence on the shores of the Oslofjord depending on who you ask.
 It's easily the most disputatious edifice gracing the Oslo skyline.
-The angular, 13-story "vertial museum" seems to bow towards the Oslofjord, as old man with his hands clasped behind his back talking to squirrels in the park.
+The angular, 13-story "vertical museum" seems to bow towards the Oslofjord, as old man with his hands clasped behind his back talking to squirrels in the park.